Trent kissed him gently and firmly and directly on the lips for a very long time.

 fabulous to fit a gay sensibility."

-So far they've picked up a loyal readership not just of gay men but women too.
+The two writers have picked up a loyal readership not just of gay men but women too.

 "We have a loyal bunch of straight female readers out there, who